BuyBigBall/check-spam-laravel/README.md

 # check-spam-laravel

-This is spam mail test laravel project domain is mail-analyzer.com
+This is spam mail test laravel project.

+domain is mail-analyzer.com